Clear Creek Management Strategies

 As Golden residents know, May and June mark the beginning of another bustling summer season in our vibrant city.
 With the Clear Creek corridor becoming an increasingly popular destination over the years, the City has taken steps to ensure that everyone can equally enjoy the beauty and activities of Clear Creek, as well as its surrounding trails and parks, no matter their interests.

-To foster community involvement and address evolving needs, we host annual community meetings early in the calendar year, before creek season begins to gather valuable feedback from residents and visitors alike.
+To foster community involvement and address evolving needs, we host annual community meetings early in the calendar year, before creek season begins, to gather valuable feedback from residents and visitors alike.
 Additionally, during the summer months, City staff meet weekly to monitor conditions and citizen concerns and adapt our approach, ensuring a safe and enjoyable experience for everyone who visits this treasured area.
-Following Creek season, City staff present in the fall to City Council on projects and strategies implemented in the season.
+Following the Creek season, City staff present to City Council in the fall on projects and strategies implemented in the season.

 Public Comment Opportunities